 Water availability varies substantially across the region caused by uneven rainfall distribution and runoff in both time and space, as well as seasonal and year-to-year variability.
-Slovenia is richest in internal annual renewable water resources (16,100 m/capita); Estonia (8,050 m/ capita) and Lithuania (4,100 m/capita) are also well endowed.
-In contrast, the Czech Republic, Latvia, and Slovakia have much lower water availability and in dry years this can fall below 1,000 m/capita, which is the established bench mark for defining water scarcity.
+Slovenia is richest in internal annual renewable water resources (16,100 m3/capita); Estonia (8,050 m3/capita) and Lithuania (4,100 m3/capita) are also well endowed.
+In contrast, the Czech Republic, Latvia, and Slovakia have much lower water availability and in dry years this can fall below 1,000 m3/capita, which is the established bench mark for defining water scarcity.

 Hungary is different.
-It is rich in water resources because the Danube flows through the country - about 10,000 m/capita.
-But only 5 percent of this is from runoff generated within the country itself.
+It is rich in water resources because the Danube flows through the country - about 12,000 $\rm m^3/capita$.
+But only 5 percent of this (600 $\rm m^3/capita$) is from runoff generated within the country itself.